bokeh/bokeh/docs/bokeh/source/docs/dev_guide/setup.rst

 from :ref:`the beginning <contributor_guide_setup_preliminaries>`.

 For users on Windows systems, sometimes you may get a "File contains carriage returns at end of line: <file path>" error while trying to push your local branch to your remote branch on Github.
 If that happens, go to your *source checkout* directory and run the following command:
  ``git config --global core.autocrlf false``, then delete and re-clone your forked repository.
-This command preserves the original LF only newlines in all the files in the repository.
+This command preserves the original LF-only newlines in all the files in the repository.

 For more information on running and installing Bokeh, check the :ref:`additional resources available to contributors <contributor_guide_resources>`.